MetaMask/metamask-docs/api-sdk/reference/provider-api.md

 connected to, and suggest that the user sign messages and transactions.
 The presence of the provider object indicates an Ethereum user.
-We recommend using [`@metamask/detect-provider`](https://npmjs.com/package/@metamask/detect-provider) to detect our provider, on any platform or browser.
+We recommend using [`@metamask/detect-provider`](https://npmjs.com/package/@metamask/detect-provider) to detect the provider, on any platform or browser.

-The Ethereum JavaScript provider API is specified by [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193).
+The Ethereum provider API is specified by [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193).

 ```javascript
 // This function detects most providers injected at window.ethereum